joseconti/Autonomos-Basico/readme.txt

 = Free version =

-Autonomos is a plugin developed thinking in spanisg Autonomos.
+Autonomos is a plugin developed thinking in spanish Autonomos.

 What can you do with Autonomos?